-The following table summarizes, by major security type, our available-for-sale securities as of March 31, 2015 and December 31, 2014 that were measured at fair value on a recurring basis and were categorized using the fair value hierarchy (in thousands):
+The following table summarizes, by major security type, our available-for-sale securities as of June 30, 2015 and December 31, 2014 that were measured at fair value on a recurring basis and were categorized using the fair value hierarchy (in thousands):

-March 31, 2015 December 31, 2014 2014 nificant Other Observable Inputs (Level 2) Total Estimated nir Value Significant Other Observable Inputs (Level 2) 1 Total Estimated Fair Value Tim e deposits \$ 595,112 \$ 595,112 \$ 345,780 \$ 345,780
+June 3 30, 2015 Decemb oer 31, 2014 nificant Other Observable Inputs (Level 2) Total Estimated air Value Significant Other Observable Inputs (Level 2) Total Estimated Fair Value Time deposits \$ 677,679 \$ 677,679 \$ 345,780 \$ 345,780

-As of March 31, 2015, our available-for-sale securities included time deposits which were measured at fair value using Level 2 inputs and their carrying values were approximately equal to their fair values.
+As of June 30, 2015, our available-for-sale securities included time deposits which were measured at fair value using Level 2 inputs and their carrying values were approximately equal to their fair values.
 Level 2 inputs, obtained from various third party data providers, represent quoted prices for similar assets in active markets, or these inputs were derived from observable market data, or if not directly observable, were derived from or corroborated by other observable market data.
 There were no transfers between the different levels of the fair value hierarchy in 2015 or in 2014.

-As of March 31, 2015, the estimated fair value of the \$893.1 million principal amount of our term loans was approximately \$893 million and the carrying amount was \$888.6 million.
-The fair value was determined using quotes from the administrative agent of our credit facility that are based on the bid/ask prices of our term loans (Level 2).
-As of March 31, 2015, the estimated fair value of our exchangeable senior notes was approximately \$669 million.
-The fair value of the exchangeable senior notes was estimated using quoted market prices obtained from brokers (Level 2).
-The fair value of other borrowings approximates book value based on the borrowing rates currently available for variable rate loans (Level 2).
+As of June 30, 2015, the estimated fair value of our 2021 Notes was approximately \$672 million.
+The fair value of the 2021 Notes was estimated using quoted market prices obtained from brokers (Level 2).
+The estimated fair value of our borrowings under our term loan and revolving credit facility and other borrowings were approximately equal to their respective book values based on the borrowing rates currently available for variable rate loans (Level 2).

 As of December 31, 2014, assets measured at fair value on a non-recurring basis subsequent to initial recognition included assets classified as held for sale on the condensed consolidated balance sheet.
 The carrying amount of \$32.8 million for assets held for sale was equal to estimated fair value, which was based on the sales price agreed less costs to sell, and represented a Level 3 input.
-We completed the sale of these assets on March 20, 2015.
+We completed the sale of these assets in March 2015.